top of page

 • HBCU Africa Innovation/Entrepreneurship Center

 The media launch took place in Atlanta on March 6th, 2020 with Ambassador Andrew Young and Dr. David Wilson, the President of Morgan State University.
-The initiate also has the moral support of Dr. Glenda Glover, President of Tennessee State University and Dr. Roslyn Clark Artis, President of Benedict College.
+The initiative also has the moral support of Dr. Glenda Glover, President of Tennessee State University and Dr. Roslyn Clark Artis, President of Benedict College.

 bottom of page